huggingface/blog/npc-gigax-cubzh.md

 ## The NPC-Playground Demo

-This new demo **leverages the strengths of Cubzh and Gigax, along with Hugging Face Spaces for online hosting**.
+Interact with LLM-powered NPCs in our 3D Playground by clicking  👉 [here](https://huggingface.co/spaces/cubzh/ai-npcs).

-In this demo, you can **interact, have conversations with the NPCs and teach them new skills with just a few lines of Lua scripting!**
+You can modify the `world.lua` file to teach them new skills with a few lines of Lua scripting.

-You can play with the demo 👉 [here](https://huggingface.co/spaces/cubzh/ai-npcs)

 ## Make your own demo 🔥